 - Size When Packed – Most pack into the inside pocket to create a compact pouch that doesn’t take up much space in your main luggage.

-- Hip belt – Most lightweight backpacks don’t have one.
-It’s only necessary if you’ll be carrying a heavy load.
+- Hip belt – Most small lightweight backpacks don’t have one.
+It’s only necessary if you’ll be carrying a heavy load as it transfers the bag’s weight from your shoulders to your hips.
+The Matador Beast18 is the only daypack on this list with a comfortable padded hip belt.

 - Sternum strap – A chest strap for extra support and to keep the bag from moving around.
-Not common on packable daypacks but it has become a must for us.
+They aren’t common on packable daypacks, but they have become a must-have for us as they make a big difference to comfort.
+The Matador Freefly16 is the lightest daypack on this list with a sternum strap.
+All the bags in the Full Featured section also have them.

 - Back and shoulder strap padding – Most don’t have back padding and only light shoulder padding.
 For heavier loads you might need more.

-- Hydration port – If you prefer drinking from a water bladder look for this.
-Not commonly found.
+- Hydration port – If you prefer drinking from a water bladder, look for this.
+They aren’t common in ultralight bags but the REI Flash Pack and Matador Beast18 do have them.

-- Weather resistance – Most daypacks aren’t fully waterproof but look for ones that are water resistant.
+- Weather resistance – Most daypacks aren’t waterproof but look for ones that are water resistant.
+The Matador Freerain22 is a fully waterproof daypack.
+The Freefly16 and Beast18 are also highly weather resistant.

-- Durability – Check the quality of the fabric and zips before you commit.
+- Durability – Look for quality fabric and zips.

 All the backpacks reviewed below are unisex.